Clemapfel/Mousetrap.jl/docs/src/01_manual/01_installation.md

 end
 ```

 Here, the first argument of `example_f` was ommitted, while the second argument, `1234` remained.
-Instead of the first argument, we append the line `do x::Integer`, where `x` is the name of the anonymous functions argument.
-After this line, we define the functions body, then `end`.
+Instead of the first argument, we append the line `do x::Integer`, where `x` is the name of the anonymous function's argument.
+After this line, we define the function's body, then `end`.

 ## Anonymous Functions in Stacktraces